BMI Healthcare

 BMI Healthcare was an independent provider of private healthcare, offering treatment to private patients, medically insured patients, and NHS patients.
 As of 2019, it had 54 private hospitals and healthcare facilities across the UK, with headquarters in London.
 In December 2019, it was acquired by a parent company of Circle Health and was replaced by Circle Health Group in 2022.

 History

-BMI Healthcare was formed in 1970, when US hospital group AMI acquired its first hospital in the UK, the Harley Street Clinic.
-By 1983, the AMI group had grown to 13 hospitals and by 1988 had created a psychiatric division, health services division and floated on the London Stock Exchange.
+BMI Healthcare was formed in 1970, when US hospital group AM(E) acquired its first hospital in the UK, the Harley Street Clinic.
+By 1983, the now AMI group had grown to 13 hospitals and by 1988 had created a psychiatric division, health services division and floated on the London Stock Exchange.

 In 1990, AMI was purchased by then Generale des Eaux.
 AMI was renamed BMI Healthcare in 1993 and its new corporate group named General Healthcare Group.
 In 1997 funds managed by Cinven acquired GHG.
 After a further period of expansion GHG merged with Amicus Healthcare group in 1998 and the group grew its portfolio to over 40 hospitals.